-The American Constitution Society for Law and Policy is pleased to announce its sixth annual Richard D. Cudahy Writing Competition on Regulatory and Administrative Law.
+The choice of regulatory and administrative law as the focus of this competition reflects Judge Cudahy’s interest in and contributions to these fields.
+Judge Cudahy wrote and spoke widely on public control of prices and service obligations in industries such as electrical generation and transmission, natural gas distribution, and transportation—industries that are viewed as natural monopolies or as so critical to the public interest as to warrant exceptional levels of public control.
 Judge Cudahy’s work in these areas combines a keen grasp of legal doctrine, deep insight into the institutional forces that determine how doctrine is implemented, and an appreciation of the public impact of doctrinal and institutional choices, including the consequences for fundamental values such as fairness, participation, and transparency.
 This competition seeks to encourage and reward these qualities in the scholarship of others.

-The judging committee will include federal judges and leading academics.
-A winner will be selected in both the lawyer and student categories.
-The author of the winning paper in each category will receive a cash prize of $1,500.
+The judging committee will include judges, leading academics, and practitioners.
+A winner will be selected in both the lawyer and student categories to receive a cash prize of $1,500.
 The winning papers will receive special recognition at the ACS National Convention, on the ACS website, and potentially through other means agreed upon by the authors and ACS.

 For more information please follow the links below: